 Which carbohydrates are particularly good for weight loss?

 Carbohydrate sources with a high fiber content are particularly suitable for losing weight.
-These include pulses and root vegetables, for example.
+These are, for example, legumes or root vegetables.

 What are good and what are bad carbohydrates?

-Good carbohydrates are whole foods such as fruit, pulses, wholegrain products or root vegetables.
+Good carbohydrates are whole foods, such as fruits, legumes, whole grains or root vegetables.
 Bad carbohydrates are all processed foods that contain sugar or white flour.

 The main function of carbohydrates is to provide energy.
-They are also used as a building material for various substances in the body.
+They are also used as building materials for various substances in the body.

 What can I eat in the evening if I want to lose weight?

-It can actually make sense to reduce your carbohydrate intake in the evening and eat more proteins, fats and low-calorie foods such as salad.
+In fact, it may be wise to reduce carbohydrate intake in the evening and eat more protein, fats and low-calorie foods, such as salad.

-Just like the Fat it is the quality of the food that matters most - and less the quantity.
-Healthy sources of carbohydrates include wholegrain products, pseudo-cereals, pulses, fruit and root vegetables.
+Just like the Fat it's the quality of the food that matters most - and less the quantity.
+Healthy sources of carbohydrates are whole grains, pseudo cereals, legumes, fruits and root vegetables.
 You should consciously include these in your diet and reduce unhealthy carbs, such as sugary drinks, ice cream or baked goods containing white flour.

 For your holistic healththere's a lot more you can do.
 Much of it is even free, such as cold to showers, Spend more time in the fresh air and also to meditate.

 Good luck with the implementation.
-If you have any questions, criticism or comments, please feel free to use the comment function!
+For questions, criticism and remarks, you can use the comment function!

 All the best,

 P.S.: Our Nutrient database is now full to bursting.
-There you will find further articles, for example on Vitamin A, Calcium or Biotin.
-And if you are interested in holistic health, then take a look at the article "Tips for more energy in everyday life".
+There you will find further contributions, for example on Vitamin A, Calcium or Biotin.
+And if you are interested in holistic health, feel free to also check out the article "Tips for more energy in everyday life".
 Have fun!

 References: